cjour/UrgencyService/README.md

 ## How to use the application ?
 ### Authenticate
 To be able to use the application you need to authenticate yourself first.
-In order to do so open postman, use the POST endpoint `http://localhost:8089/auth`.
+In order to do so open postman, use the POST endpoint `http://localhost:8089/auth` with the following body request :
-Select `Basic Auth` in the Authorization tab and enter the following credentials `Username : clément, Password : password`.
-Your body request must be :
 ```
 {
     "username": "clément",